 Depending on what you want to do and where you want to go, there are best times to travel in Turkey when the climate is ideal.
 Generally, the best time to visit is April to October.
 Please be sure to check the weather for each destination as they will vary depending on the time of year you visit.

 Remember you are a guest.
 Please keep modesty and cultural sensitivity in mind and be respectful of local traditions.

-Turkey Packing Guide for Women
+Turkey Packing Recommendations for Women

 It is expected that women will cover their hair, shoulders, and knees when visiting a religious site such as the Blue Mosque.
 Plan to have a lightweight scarf on hand you can use on the days you will visit these sites.

 When you visit cities in Turkey such as Istanbul, Cappadocia, Antalya, or Izmir, you’ll see women wearing dresses, skirts, shorts, t-shirts, and tank tops.
 Stay away from short shorts or midriff shirts.
 Leggings would not be considered acceptable unless you were exercising.